 - Stephen Platt, Professor of Health Policy Research at the University of Edinburgh and

 - David Gunnell, Professor of Epidemiology at the University of Bristol.

-As well as supporting the industry, Samaritans works closely with the regulators, including the Press Complaints Commission (PCC), Ofcom and the British Board of Film Classification, to ensure responsible reporting and portrayal of suicide, to reduce the risk of copycat behaviour.
+As well as supporting the industry, Samaritans works closely with the regulators, including the Independent Press Standards Organisation (IPSO), Ofcom and the British Board of Film Classification, to ensure responsible reporting and portrayal of suicide, to reduce the risk of imitational behaviour.